Key insights from the 2026 BOMA International Medical Real Estate Conference panels are summarized below:

 Health Systems Are Active Buyers – Not Just Sellers

-Hospitals have bought 12.6% of MOBs traded over the last three years, and 20% of year-to-date sales volume was acquired by health systems.
-There is a notable counter-trend where health systems are re-entering the acquisition market even as others are monetizing.
+Hospitals have bought 12.6% of MOBs traded over the last three years, and 20% of year-to-date sales were acquired by health systems.
+There is a notable countertrend where some health systems are re-entering the acquisition market even as others are monetizing.

 Ambulatory Care Expansion is a Top Priority